ReAct funding

-ReAct is a funding scheme provided by the Welsh Government for anyone who’s facing redundancy and lives in Wales.
+ReAct funding (or React Plus), provided by the Welsh Government, is for anyone that is facing redundancy and lives in Wales.

 It’s a grant that funds qualifications and courses to aid your personal development, allowing you to bring your skills up-to-date and add valuable qualifications to your CV.